aarch64-switch-rs/nx/README.md

 # nx

-> Userland AARCH64 homebrew library for Nintendo Switch, written entirely in Rust (and some assembly bits)
+> Userland library for Nintendo Switch homebrew (and other potential purposes), written in pure Rust and some assembly bits

 > ### API docs are hosted [here](https://aarch64-switch-rs.github.io/nx/), and examples can be found [here](https://github.com/aarch64-switch-rs/examples)